Soichiro75/hello-github/README.md

 git -version
 ```

-### Set up Git
+### Setting up Git

-Then you should setting up Git as follows:
+You should setting up Git as follows:

 ```
 git config -l